storj-archived/storj-bounty-program/bounty-details.rst

 	* $100 USD in STORJ tokens
 	* You'll get some swag
 	* Bio at the end of every post with your picture
-	* Website and social media links
+	* We'll include your website and social media links

 Expectations for writers: